 #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+The category #1 Aligned with E/S characteristics covers:

 - The sub-category #1A Sustainable covers sustainable investments aligned with the environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.